 An emergency circumstance is when something happens that requires police intervention immediately.
 Waiting for a warrant or proper authorization could put people or evidence at risk.
 For example, if the police could enter your home and arrest you if they know you are holding someone hostage in your home.
 They cannot risk the safety of the hostage by waiting for a new warrant.

 The law tends to recognize very specific types of emergencies that would allow the police to enter your home without a warrant.
 If you do not believe a valid emergency was present, you should speak with our Layton criminal defense attorney for help.

 Contact Our Salt Lake City Illegal Search and Seizure Lawyers

 You typically have the right to exist in your home unbothered by the police.
-Although there are times when this right is curtailed, the police sometimes go beyond the limits of what they are legally permitted to do in the expectation that you won’t fight back.
-At Overson Law, PLLC, our team of experienced Salt Lake City criminal defense lawyer is ready and able to challenge instances where the police entered your home and forced you to leave without proper justification.
+Although there are times when this right is curtailed, the police sometimes go beyond the limits of what they are legally permitted to do with the expectation that you won’t fight back.
+At Overson Law, PLLC, our experienced Utah criminal defense lawyer is ready and able to challenge instances where the police entered your home and forced you to leave without proper justification.
 We can also defend you in court on any underlying criminal matters that may have resulted in the removal.
 If you have been told by the police that you must leave your home, call us today at (801) 758-2287 for a free consultation.